AdonisHan/DailyFortune/README.md

  *꧁༺༻꧂* PURPOSE :
-Using Callable function to better understanding python's Decorator &nbspIt facillitates your python code when analysing or NLP system.
+Using Callable function to better understanding python's Decorator &nbsp;It facillitates your python code when analysing or NLP system.

 AND